MechMater-project/Random_Foamlike_Microstructures_FEsimulations/README.md

 The explicit Abaqus input files for uniaxial compression are also available.

 The nomenclature is the following Voro80-11_008_922
-# of pores 80
+- Number of pores 80
-# label of the micrsture 11
+- label of the micrsture 11
-# maximum length of elements 0.008 knowing that the cube is of length 1
+- maximum length of elements 0.008 knowing that the cube is of length 1
-# Porosity 92.2%
+- Porosity 92.2%

 Please cite [1] and the github link if you use some of these files.